zackychan97/Sprint-Challenge--JavaScript/README.md

     a closure controls what is in the scope for a particular function.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. explicit- if you use the this keyword explicitly you can tell it (explicitly/exactly) what to point to, aka another object

+    implicit- it is implied if you use a method on an object, that the context you want is bound to whatever is left of the dot

+    global- if you use the this keyword in the global scope it will return the window object

+    new- we can create our variables + assign them values with this. added to the beginning, so an example would be this.greeing = 'Hello'

 5. Why do we need super() in an extended class?
+    So when we need to inherit data from a parent class, we need a way of doing that, and super() gives us that ability

 ## Project Set up